Hotel Ukraine: 19th century

 However the offspur itself did not receive a lot of development due to the lack of space, and as a result, some of the Linden trees still existed for a long time afterwards.
 In particular, Ukrainian poet Taras Shevchenko documented:

 The flat that Shevchenko describes was in a one-floor wooden house with a Mezzanine which was built by architect Alexander V. Beretti on Instutska 14, in the early 1840s.
 It is probable that sometime later, this house was either demolished or rebuilt before being replaced by a different building that survived to the period of World War II, and this is confirmed by F. Ernst in his 1930 travel guide "Kyiv":

 But only three years later, both mansions on Instituska 16 and 18 are transferred to the famous Kyivan contractor L. Ginzburg.
 Thus he becomes an owner of almost 34 km2 of land between the Mykolaevska (modern Horodetska) and Institute streets.
 In 1901, under the project of architect Shleif, a six-story building was constructed on Mykolaevska-9 and built into the new mansion complex.
 The building still stands today, though badly damaged in 1941, it has lost some of its original decor following post-war restorations.

 Indeed, in 1884, the mansion of Instituska 16 was bought by a military engineer, Colonel M. Fabritsius.
 He ordered architect A. Gekker to create a project for a new house, but being not satisfied, he self-planned an original in pseudo-Mauritanian style mansion (destroyed in 1941).
-In 1886, Fabritsius widened his land by buying a neighbouring plot (Institutska 18) and building a new four story house there.
+In 1886, Fabritsius widened his land by buying a neighbouring plot (Institutska 18) and building a new four-story house there.

-World War II and reconstruction
+World War II and city reconstruction

 Like all of central Kyiv, the Ginzburg house was to have the same fate as the rest of the buildings when after the Red Army's abandoning of the city remote explosives were employed to detonate and blow up the central city.
 Ginzburg house was not totally destroyed but remained as a ruined shell.

 After Kyiv's liberation, during the cleanup of the streets and squares of the city from the ruins the remaining part of the Ginzburg house were pulled down.
 Symbolically on the 22nd of June, 1944 the City Council called for a competition for architects from Kyiv as well as other places from the republic and the union to develop a new project for a complete reconstruction of the central city.
 Most of them had provisions to place a new tall building on the place of the original Ginzburg house.
 The 1937 opinion of Alexander Dovzhenko about the Ginzburg house that all likewise constructions of Kyiv should be based on its geographical relief, was echoed in almost every project.

 Not a single of the original projects, despite that that many were submitted in the long three-phase part was realized.
 The competition dragged on for several years and eventually the organisers gave the development of the general reconstruction project of central Kyiv to the first workshop of the institute "Kievprojekt".